 Keep your eyes open for the other residents of the jungle surrounding Chacchoben.
 Spider Monkeys, Peccary, deer, and armadillos inhabit this area so keep a lookout!

 On the way to the Chacchoben Mayan Ruins, you will visit the Butterfly Farm.
 The Butterfly Farm breeds the most exotic species of butterflies, like the astounding “blue morph” and the mysterious “owl butterfly”.

 Discover NATIVE butterflies and their amazing pupae hanging on the plants like precious jewelry crafted by nature.

 The Butterfly Farm also breeds the endangered Maya “Pygmy” Deer which was once plentiful in the Land of the Maya.
 Make sure to have your camera ready to capture these amazing moments with nature.

-Learn from our expert butterfly farmers about the life cycle of butterflies and the role they played in the ancient mayan vision of the universe.
+Learn from our expert butterfly farmers about the life cycle of butterflies and their role in the ancient Mayan vision of the universe.